-A Santa Clara alum and former Bronco oarsman, Jay Farwell '94 and '01 took the helm as head coach of the men's rowing program in September 2012.
-He is currently in his fourth season as head coach of the Broncos in 2015-16.
-Farwell previously coached the rowing team from 1997-2003 and is the son of program founder Jim Farwell '66.
+Santa Clara alum and former Bronco oarsman Jay Farwell '94/'01 is in his fifth season as head coach of men's rowing in 2016-17.
+Farwell took the helm as head coach of the men's rowing program in September 2012.
+He previously coached the rowing team from 1997-2003 and is the son of one of the program's founding members, Jim Farwell '66.
 Jay Farwell graduated with a BA in history in 1994 and proceeded to graduate from the Santa Clara School of Law in 2001.

 The Broncos celebrated their 2014-15 season with strong performances throughout the year, including the program's first appearance at the IRA Championship Regatta since 2002.
-Santa Clara's Varsity 8 and Varsity 4 boats both competed at IRAs; the Varsity 8 crew qualified with a second-place place finish at the Western Sprints Regatta.
+Santa Clara's V8+ and V4+ boats both competed at IRAs; the V8 crew qualified with a second-place place finish at the Western Sprints Regatta.
 The team's all-freshman Novice 8 boat won a gold medal, the Novice 4 boat won a silver medal and the Varsity 8 boat won a bronze medal at the WIRA championships.
 Farwell was named co-WIRA Coach of the Year while oarsmen Ian Crutchlow and Michael Brewer were named First Team All-WIRA.

-In 2013-14, the Broncos won a silver medal in the Varsity 4 race and a bronze medal in the Novice 8 race at the WIRA Championships.
+In 2013-14, the Broncos won a silver medal in the V4 race and a bronze medal in the N8 race at the WIRA Championships.

-Farwell was a four-year oarsman for Santa Clara and became the program's head coach from 1997-2003.
+Farwell rowed for Santa Clara and became the program's head coach from 1997-2003.
 During his tenure the program was consistently ranked in the top-10 for the West Region.
 Farwell stepped down from coaching and was the Director of Compliance at SCU from 2004-06.

 Farwell's father, Jim '66, is one of the founding members of Santa Clara rowing and was a head coach of both men's and women's rowing teams for more than 20 years from 1965-85.
 He is the namesake for the James D. Farwell Award that is awarded annually to one male and one female senior student-athlete from the sports of cross country, golf, rowing, softball, tennis, track and water polo who best combine academic and athletic excellence.